 Variance of Investment C = 74.8 / 5 = 14.96

-Investors looking to invest in the safest options will put their money in Investment B. Investors who wish to undertake high risk will invest in C. As is evident from the example, investments with a high degree of risk also provide prospects of highest returns, but they are also the most likely to provide negative returns as well.
+Investors looking to invest in the safest options will put their money in Investment B. Investors who wish to undertake high risk will invest in C. As is evident from the example, investments with a high degree of risk also provide prospects of the highest returns, but they are also the most likely to provide negative returns.